samuelkurdz/financial-assets/README.md

 - The financial asset data provided by the API endpoint (mentioned below) is assumed to be static and does not require real-time updates.
 - The application is developed with a focus on front-end functionality and does not include backend components such as authentication or data persistence.
+- The application is developed to be fully responsive and to work seamlessly on both desktop and mobile devices, with a consistent experience.
+- The application is developed with the aim of being easily installed as a Mobile App.

 ### API Endpoint